TUDelft-MUDE/2024-files/content/GA_1_5/README.md

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/): Week 1.5, Friday, Oct 4, 2024.*

+_You can access this assignment with the following link: [classroom.github.com/a/6VU2xhZR](https://classroom.github.com/a/6VU2xhZR)._

 GA 1.5 focuses on fundamentals of numerical analysis.

 There are several files to be aware of: